 For the master of arts in counseling, students will complete 60 credit hours toward the degree.
-Three of these hours are designated as a counseling elective, which could occur in the seminary context.

 The dual degree advisor will work with each student on a case-by-case basis to determine which course substitutions are more suitable in light of schedule constraints and individual needs.

 To be admitted to the dual-degree program students must be accepted to both the master of divinity program and the master of arts in counseling program.
 Students may fill out one application for both programs.
 Applicants are strongly encouraged to communicate how they will integrate the two degrees in their essay.
 They must also choose an academic reference, a pastoral reference and a professional reference.
 Applications for the MDiv/MAC dual degree are requested by March 1.
 Applications may be accepted after this date.